 - When you find your file, right-click on it and select Open file location.

-going to the parent folder in Windows Explorer before searching.
+If you have a rough idea of where your files may be, you can cut down on search times by going to the parent folder in Windows Explorer before searching.

 How to Recover Deleted or Damaged PNG Files